Winter Care for Horses

 Cold weather presents horses with some specific nutritional and management demands.
-As winter arrives, it is a good idea to evaluate horses’ housing and feeding programs to ensure that horses get through the cold weather in good shape.
+As winter approaches it is a good idea to evaluate horses, housing and feeding programs to insure that horses get through the cold weather in good shape.

 It is important that horses come into winter carrying enough body condition.
 The additional body fat serves as insulation and energy reserves in times when the thermometer dips below the critical temperature.
 Once cold weather sets in, it is difficult to put weight on horses.
 Thin horses get colder and use so much energy trying to stay warm, there often aren’t enough calories left for weight gain.
 Young horses and broodmares in late gestation, may not be able to consume enough of a high fiber diet, such as hay, due to restrictions in digestive system capacity.
 These horses must have access to good quality, highly digestible feeds in order to meet the additional energy requirements due to cold weather and higher production levels.

 Historically, horsemen have often changed their rations from summer to winter to accommodate increased calorie needs.
 Typically, this is done by increasing the amount of hay and changing from oats to corn or a sweet feed.
 Feeding additional hay provides extra calories and also helps maintain body temperature due to the internal heat produced during digestion of fiber.
 The change from oats to corn or a sweet feed is based on the impression that corn or sweet feed is a “hotter” feed than oats.
 This concept of oats being a summer feed and corn a winter ration has some merit, but also has some flaws.